kaloyan-marinov/journal-keeper/README.md

     ```
     (For deployment, you should generate a "good secret key" and store that value in `SECRET_KEY` within the `.env` file; to achieve that, take a look at the "How to generate good secret keys" section on https://flask.palletsprojects.com/en/1.1.x/quickstart/ .
 For local development, something like `keep-this-value-known-only-to-the-deployment-machine` should suffice.)

-3. set up the backend:
+3. set up the backend

    - download MySQL Server, install it on your system, and secure the installation (all of which can be accomplished by following the instructions given in [this article](https://linuxize.com/post/how-to-install-mysql-on-ubuntu-18-04/))